San7o/modern-cpp-template/STYLE.md

 - include a copy of the license in every file so that there is no ambiguity on the license if the code gets borrowed.
 - use [Allman Style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style), It's way easier to select blocks of code when editing files.
 - never throw exceptions, don't be evil
-- use exlicit namespaces in your code
+- use explicit namespaces in your code

 ## Performance

 ### Heap vs Stack
-Heap allocations are the most expensive thinhs we commonly do, deallocations are the second most expensive.
+Heap allocations are the most expensive things we commonly do, deallocations are the second most expensive.
 The stack is contiguous so It has great locality of reference: unless something is pretty big, if it has local scope and fixed size it should be on the stack.